Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Related Work

 \subsection{Companion Chatbots and Wellbeing}

 A chatbot, such as Amazon Alexa or Google Assistant, refers to a software agent that interacts with users through spoken or written language~\cite{skjuve2021my,brandtzaeg2018chatbots,benke2020chatbot}.
 A growing subset of chatbots, known as AI companion chatbots (\acc{}), is specifically designed to offer companionship, psychological support, and the potential for affective relationships.
-These chatbots are often equipped with empathetic communication capabilities~\cite{zhou2020design}, aiming to establish meaningful social–emotional bonds that span companionship, friendship, and romantic engagement~\cite{skjuve2021my}.
+These chatbots are often equipped with empathetic communication capabilities~\cite{zhou2020design}, aiming to establish meaningful social–emotional bonds ranging from companionship, friendship, to romantic engagement~\cite{skjuve2021my,folk2025individual,pan2025grooming}.

-\acc{}s, such as Replika and Character.AI, have increased in popularity.
+\acc{}s, such as Replika and Character.AI, have become increasingly popular.
 Replika, launched in 2017, has become one of the fastest-growing \acc{} applications.
-Renowned for its ability to provide emotionally responsive and personalized interactions, Replika had reached approximately 30 million users globally by 2024~\cite{wikipediaReplikaWikipedia}.
+Renowned for emotionally responsive and personalized interactions, Replika had reached approximately 30 million users worldwide by 2024~\cite{wikipediaReplikaWikipedia}.
 Another notable platform is Character.AI~\cite{wikipediaCharacterAIWikipedia}, which allows users to create and converse with AI-simulated personas, including fictional characters, public figures, or entirely original creations~\cite{lee2025large}.
-By maintaining an always-available digital presence, these systems offer accessible support to individuals who may be isolated or reluctant to seek help through traditional means.
+By maintaining an always-available digital presence, these systems provide readily accessible support, particularly for individuals who may be isolated or reluctant to seek traditional forms of help.

 In response to this popularity, the use of \acc{}s in health and wellbeing settings has received increasing attention~\cite{wester2024chatbot,doyle2023partner,zhu2025benefits,ng2025trust,steenstra2025risk}.
-Evidence suggests that \acc{}s can help reduce feelings of loneliness, ease emotional distress, enhance mood, and promote self-reflection~\cite{casu2024ai,jung2023enjoy}.~\citeauthor{skjuve2021my} conducted interviews with Replika users and shows that users often perceive the chatbot as non-judgmental, which encourages open self-disclosure without fear of social risk.
+Evidence suggests that \acc{}s can help reduce feelings of loneliness, ease emotional distress, enhance mood, and promote self-reflection~\cite{casu2024ai,jung2023enjoy}.~\citeauthor{skjuve2021my} conducted interviews with Replika users and found that users often perceive the chatbot as non-judgmental, which encourages open self-disclosure without fear of social risk.
 They also found that interactions with the chatbot can be personally rewarding, with users reporting positive effects on their perceived wellbeing~\cite{skjuve2021my}.